-You can ask no in particular.
+You can ask no one in particular.
 Or you can ask your character.
-Or your inner wisdom.
+Or you can ask your inner wisdom.
 Or whomever you turn to (or wish you could turn to) for guidance.
 Ask whatever or whomever to show you what happens next.

 Rule number five (which is an alternate or adjunct to rule number four):

-Summon a smell, a word, a phrase, a taste, a sound, a picture, a thought, a texture.
+Summon something sensory: A smell, a word, a phrase, a taste, a sound, a picture, a thought, a texture.
 And let your mind roam from there.

 Rule number six: Trust that whatever you need to hear or see will be revealed to you.